 For Rezi, content always comes first.

-Many resume builders give you a blank document with full customization, which can be useful—but when your goal is to create a well-written, professional resume and start applying, having too many options can lead to analysis paralysis.
+Many builders hand you a blank document with full customization.
+That can be useful, but when your goal is to write a strong resume and start applying, too many options lead to analysis paralysis.

-Instead of overwhelming you with customization choices from the start, we guide you through building your resume one section at a time, step by step.
-Each section includes a pre-written outline so that you have an idea of what to write, and if you ever need a hand, our AI tools are there to assist with writing and editing (more on this later).
+Instead of overwhelming you with choices up front, we guide you through building your resume one section at a time.
+Each section includes a pre-written outline so you know what to write, and if you need a hand, our AI tools are there to help with writing and editing (more on that below).

-The formatting and layout is automatically handled to professional standards, so you don’t have to think twice about it.
-Once your resume is complete, you can customize the layout, but it’s entirely optional.
+Formatting and layout are handled to professional standards automatically, so you don't have to think about them.
+Once your resume is complete, you can customize the layout, but it's entirely optional.

 Getting started is easy.
 You can: